 Co-occurrence Frequently co-occurs with dyslexia (up to 50%) Frequently co-occurs with DCD, ADHD Often co-occurs with dyslexia and ADHD

 The overlap between conditions is significant.
 Research by Kaplan et al. (1998) found that approximately 50% of children with DCD also meet criteria for dyslexia or ADHD.
-This means a pupil referred for one condition should be screened for others.
+This means a learner referred for one condition should be screened for others.
 A child who appears to have "just" handwriting difficulties may have underlying motor coordination problems (DCD), phonological processing difficulties (dyslexia), or both.

 The Assessment Pathway

 Step 1: Teacher and parent concerns.
 Most referrals begin with a teacher or parent noticing persistent motor coordination difficulties.
-The school should document specific observations: which tasks the pupil struggles with, how their performance compares to peers, what strategies have been tried, and whether the difficulties are consistent across settings.
+The school should document specific observations: which tasks the learner struggles with, how their performance compares to peers, what strategies have been tried, and whether the difficulties are consistent across settings.
 This evidence forms the basis of a referral.

 • Movement Assessment Battery for Children (Movement ABC-2): The most widely used standardised test for identifying DCD in children aged 3 to 16.
-It assesses manual dexterity (posting coins, threading lace, drawing trail), aiming and catching (catching bean bag, throwing at target), and static and dynamic balance (one-leg stand, walking heel-to-toe, hopping).
+It assesses manual dexterity (posting coins, threading lace, drawing trail), aiming and catching (catching bean bag, throwing at target), and static and active balance (one-leg stand, walking heel-to-toe, hopping).
 Scores below the 5th percentile indicate significant motor difficulty; scores between the 5th and 15th percentile suggest the child is at risk.

 • Bruininks-Oseretsky Test of Motor Proficiency (BOT-2): A comprehensive assessment covering fine motor precision, fine motor integration, manual dexterity, bilateral coordination, balance, running speed and agility, upper-limb coordination, and strength.
 It provides a detailed profile of motor strengths and weaknesses.